coazyy/crmnl-antiexec/README.md

 }
 ```

+# NodeJS

+If your Server-Side is on NodeJS just follow the steps in the Video: https://www.youtube.com/watch?v=xDWgWyq-2bc

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.